-‘Now, as you can see,’ gruffles a man from his car boot stall, who in this ridiculous heat really should be wearing something on his bald head, ‘this knife will cut through just about anything’.
+‘Now, as you can see,’ gruffles a man from his car boot stall, who in this ridiculous heat really should wear something on his bald head.
+‘This knife will cut through just about anything’.

 That he is slicing through a cooking apple rather than the outer shell of a coconut doesn’t put off the throng of pensioners who have gathered around his demonstration.
 Neither does the dollop of fag ash which drops onto the chopping board from the cigarette clinging onto his bottom lip.
 It doesn’t entice anyone to stump up for his miracle blade either, mind you.

 The site is heaving with spendthrift punters (our purchases are a reel of thread for Eleanor and a handmade robot birthday card for our nephew), but this is also market day, and the entire main drag of Bridgnorth town centre is given over to dozens of traders.
 Unlike most of the markets I’m familiar with on the outskirts of Manchester – Rochdale market has just been saved from closure after more than seven hundred years in business – there’s no danger of decay setting in here.
 There’s a melee of limbs pawing at produce from local farms, bakeries and the odd far flung sweatshop.
 Progress along the gabled High Street is so slow as to be almost imperceptible, so we dart between tarpaulins and head for the Cliff Railway.

 Necessitated by the High Town being an invigorating two hundred steps above the Low Town, it is now the oldest and steepest inland track in the UK.
 Opened in the summer of 1892 by mayor John Anderson, barely a couple of hours after he took office, he endeared himself to the residents by immediately declaring a public holiday.
 It has been used more-or-less continuously ever since, and I’m duty-bound to say that it puts the fun in funicular.